-~ We performed two numerical experiments to validate the theoretical predictions of our algorithms for ITE state preparation and ground-state energy estimation.
-Both experiments utilized a four-qubit \emph{Heisenberg Hamiltonian }defined as
+~ We performed two numerical experiments to validate the theoretical predictions of our algorithms for imaginary-time evolved state preparation and ground-state energy estimation.
+Both experiments utilized an \emph{antiferromagnetic Heisenberg Hamiltonian} on an $n$-qubit homogeneous linear chain~\cite{vandiepen2021quantum}, given as

-Note that $H$ is normalized such that its eigenvalues fall within $[-1, 1]$.
-The initial quantum state for both experiments was chosen as the four-qubit zero state.
+where $X_j$, $Y_j$, and $Z_j$ denote Pauli matrices acting on the $j$-th qubit, $H$ is normalized by dividing the absolute sum of its Pauli coefficients.

 This Hamiltonian is chosen for its computational and physical meanings in the quantum many-body system.
-The Heisenberg Hamiltonian provides a prototypical setting for benchmarking quantum algorithms, as computing its ground-state energy is QMA-complete~\cite{kempe2006complexity}, and because it is intimately related to quantum phase transitions~\cite{schaffer2012quantum}.
-Consequently, these experiments demonstrate our algorithms' capability to effectively simulate physically significant quantum many-body systems.
-The numerical experiments are based on an open-source Python research software for quantum computing~\cite{quairkit}.
+The Heisenberg Hamiltonian provides a prototypical setting for benchmarking quantum algorithms, as its ground state is highly entangled and because it is intimately related to quantum phase transitions~\cite{schaffer2012quantum}.
+Although the 1D Heisenberg model admits exact Bethe-ansatz solutions~\cite{yang1966onedimensionalI,yang1966onedimensionalII}, this chain remains a useful benchmark for testing the algorithm performance.
+Here we choose the initial state as the computational state with the smallest nonzero overlap with the ground state of $H$.
+This initial state is for demonstration purpose, since its ground-state overlap is decreased exponentially with the system size~\cite{brockmann2017universal}.
+How to find a good initial state for this task is beyond the scope of this work.

-\textit{ITE state preparation.---} The first experiment assessed the efficacy of Theorem~\ref{thm:qite trotter cost} for preparing the ITE state $\ket{\phi(\tau)}$ at various imaginary times $\tau\in[10, 50]$.
-For each $\tau$, we selected the normalization factor $\lambda$ within $1/\tau$ of the exact ground-state energy and set the parameter $\alpha=0.85$ in our polynomial approximation.
+\emph{ITE state convergence toward the ground state.---} The first experiment assessed the efficacy of Theorem~\ref{thm:ite trotter} for preparing the ITE state $\ket{\ite}$ for a 5-qubit chain as the imaginary time $\tau$ increases from 10 to 50.
+For each $\tau$, we selected the normalization factor $\lambda$ within $1/\tau$ of the exact ground-state energy and set the parameter $\alpha = 0.85$ in our polynomial approximation.
 Although our theoretical analysis employs a Trotterized approximation for $U_H=e^{-iH}$, here we directly implemented $U_H$ as an oracle to highlight the approximation error arising from polynomial fitting.